Table of Content:

 - In commensalism, only one organism benefits, while the other is neither benefited nor harmed.
 Example – Hermit crabs use gastropod shells to protect their bodies.

 - In parasitism, one organism is benefited while the other organism is harmed.
 Example – Liver fluke attaches itself to the liver and makes its way to the tissue and bile.

 Understanding symbiotic relationships are important, as it helps us understand how various organisms are dependent on each other for survival.

 Main Article: Parasites And Symbiosis – Definition, Types, Examples

-Symbiosis is defined as the close relationship or interaction between two different organisms that share similar habitat.
+Symbiosis is defined as a relationship or interaction between two different organisms that share similar habitat.
 There are three types of behaviours observed in symbiotic relationships, namely – Mutualism, Commensalism and Parasitism.

 What are the examples of symbiosis?